MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/extent-tags.md

 > [!NOTE]
 >
-> * Avoid excessive use of `drop-by` tags, as they are intended for rare events.
+> * Avoid excessive use of `drop-by` tags.
-> * These tags should not be used to replace individual record-level data and are most effective when applied to large amounts of data.
+> * These tags shouldn't be used to replace individual record-level data, and they are most effective when applied to large amounts of data.
-> * Assigning unique `drop-by` tags to each record, a small number of records, or files can significantly impact performance.
+> * Assigning unique `drop-by` tags to individual records or files can significantly impact performance.

 ### Examples